siemens/OOASP/asp_interactive_configuration/DOC.md

 ### Accumulative values

-There are some rules that depend on atoms that are computed an an accumulative way.
+There are some rules that depend on atoms that are computed in an accumulative way.
 One of this values is the **arity**.

 Consider the following rule: